 - Deep Breathing Exercise.
 When we take deep breaths, it signals our brain to calm down and relax, while eliciting other positive feelings.

-- Eat Healthy.
-Proper nutrition is important for overall well being.
-Vitamins, minerals, and amino acids are the basic building blocks for all those feel good chemicals like serotonin your brain needs to function properly and elicit positive feelings.
+- Eat Healthily.
+Proper nutrition is important for overall well-being.
+Vitamins, minerals, and amino acids are the basic building blocks for all those feel-good chemicals like serotonin your brain needs to function properly and elicit positive feelings.

 - Exercise.
 Not only can exercise improve your physical health and release tension, it also helps release endorphins that can relieve anxiety and depression.